Rachel Whiteread: Cabin (2016)

+Nissen Hut (2018)

+In 2018, Whiteread created the sculpture Nissen Hut at Dalby Forest as a collaboration between Forestry England and 14-18 NOW.
+It is one of the few permanent public artworks by Whiteread in the UK.
+The sculpture represents a Nissen hut, a small and practical prefabricated structure.
+Nissen huts had once populated the forest, providing accommodation for workers from the surrounding areas who were brought in to fight deforestation following the 1919 Forestry Act, which addressed woodland disruption after World War I. Whiteread was asked to identify buildings or structures within the forest that could commemorate the community of men who had lived and worked there.

 Other commissions

 In 2023, Whiteread created a 31 feet tall Christmas tree covered by 102 circular neon white hoops for Carlos Place outside The Connaught hotel in London's Mayfair district which commissioned the piece.

 Exhibitions

 From March 17–June 9, 2019, the Saint Louis Art Museum exhibited 90 of her works spanning her career.